Stormyy/b3cod4x-standalone/README.md

 ```bash
 composer create-project stormyy/b3cod4x-standalone
 ```
-2. Fill in the database information and the APP_URL in .env in the root.
+2. Fill in the database information and the APP_URL, APP_NAME in .env in the root.
 Also
 3. Run migrate to install database
 ```bash
 php artisan migrate